'The true mystery of the world is the visible, not the invisible'.-Oscar Wilde

 I had informed Hitchcock and the other constables that we would concentrate our indagation, on the incontrovertible facts of the case.
 I had explained to Hitchcock that I wanted to talk to the coin collector in person.

-We visited the coin collector or antiquary Mr Dorian Creech, at his art studio in the centre of the village.
+We had visited the coin collector or antiquary Mr Dorian Creech, at his art studio in the centre of the village.
 When we arrived there, he was not present and subsequently, we were not able to speak to him in person.
 The only person who was there was a young lady, who I presumed was nothing more than an employee of the art studio.
 I revealed my identity to her, since I wanted to converse with Mr Creech alone, and in privacy.
 It was particularly regrettable that Mr Creech was absent, but when I asked about his residence I was given a piece of paper with his written address.
 I had explained to the young lady that I was interested in discussing his coin collection and expertise on the matter.

-We departed the art studio and headed towards the home of Mr Creech.
+We had departed the art studio and headed towards the home of Mr Creech.
 The house was located about half a mile down a winding lane near Glastonbury, and it was a stately Tudor Manor House surrounded by thirty acres of fabulous gardens and grounds, amidst the rolling Somerset countryside with numerous cedar trees.

 Once there, we were greeted at the front door, by a certain man who introduced himself as the butler.
 We identified ourselves as officials of the law and asked to speak to Mr Creech.
 Inside, we were escorted to the lounge and sat in the chesterfield armchairs that were furnished, along with the sofas.
 There were countless paintings of his within the manor, and they all seemed to be priceless.
 Soon, Mr Creech arrived and welcomed us to his manor.